 Given the potential uncertainty regarding how many day ahead studies may be required, BPA suggests adding more clarity to the standard TOP-002-3.
-BPA recognizes that various regions experience peak operations at different times of the day, and transmission facilities come in and out of service for planned work at various times throughout the day.
+BPA recognizes that various regions experience peak operations at different times of the day, anticipated generation patterns shift over the course of the day, and transmission facilities come in and out of service for planned work at various times throughout the day.
 Hence, due to these multiple shifts in forecast system conditions, it is unclear whether more than one study is required to meet the requirements of this standard.